NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Borderlands Pioneer.md

 Choose two ability boosts.
 One must be to **Strength** or **Wisdom**, and one is a free ability boost.

 You're trained in the Nature skill and a Lore skill associated with a particular type of wilderness (choose from forest, hills, mountains, plains, rivers, or swamp).
-You gain the [[Feats/Train Animal|Train Animal]] skill feat.
+You gain the [[Train Animal|Train Animal]] skill feat.

 *Source: Pathfinder: Kingmaker Player's Guide*
 *OGL*